holly-hacker/ManagedInjector/README.md

 With ManagedInjector, you can inject .NET assemblies into other .NET processes.
-This allows you to run your own code under the context of that process, and gives you access to all it's internal state using the .NET reflection API.
+This allows you to run your own code under the context of that process, and gives you access to all its internal state using the .NET reflection API.

 ## Getting started